 Learn something new every day More Info... by email

 Ibuprofen for gout is an effective treatment for pain and inflammation.
 Gout is a form of arthritis that is characterized by the accumulation of uric acid in the blood.
 In addition, acute gout generally causes pain and inflammation in only one joint, where chronic gout can cause symptoms in multiple joints.
-When ibuprofen for gout is used as a treatment option, swelling, redness, and pain are typically relieved.
+When ibuprofen is used as a treatment option, swelling, redness, and pain are typically relieved.
 The big toe is the most commonly affected joint, however, gout can occur in any joint of the body.

 Causes of gout include the production of excess amounts of uric acid or the body's inability to excrete uric acid.
 In addition, those with kidney disease, diabetes, anemia, and leukemia are also at risk for developing gout.
 Furthermore, gout can be hereditary and is most common in men, people who consume alcoholic beverages, and post-menopausal women.
 Taking diuretics or water pills may also predispose people to gout, as can obesity.